• Home

 There are few things better than coming in from a day of raking leaves and enjoying a hot bowl of chili.
 It’s also the perfect meal to enjoy with friends while you gather around your living room and cheer on your favorite football team.
 Just toss your favorite chili ingredients into your crockpot and you’re set until dinner.

 This delicious Crockpot Sweet Pumpkin Chili steers from a traditional chili recipe made with beef and a variety of beans.
 It uses ground turkey for a lighter option along with pumpkin puree, pumpkin pie spice, and brown sugar.
-These ingredients add a sweeter flavor to compliment the beans, tomatoes, and peppers.
+These ingredients add a sweeter flavor to complement the beans, tomatoes, and peppers.
 If you like to mix things up a bit when it comes to chili ingredients, you’ll want to give this easy recipe a try!

 Alea’s note: This recipe calls for the meat to be browned.
-If you have this CrockPot with Stovetop Browning or another slow cooker that allows you to brown meat in the pot,you can cook this chili in one dish and reduce the number of pots you have to wash.
+If you have this CrockPot with Stovetop Browning or another slow cooker that allows you to brown meat in the pot, you can cook this chili in one dish and reduce the number of pots you have to wash.

 Crockpot Sweet Pumpkin Chili Recipe